JustVic19/Relae/README.md

 # Relae

 > **Student Inbox → Action Feed**
 > Stop manually copying deadlines.
-Let StudentOS capture, parse, and organize your student obligations automatically.
+Let Relae capture, parse, and organize your student obligations automatically.

 ## 🎯 Vision

-StudentOS is a student productivity app that automatically extracts tasks from your emails and helps you stay on top of deadlines without the manual overhead.
+Relae is a student productivity app that automatically extracts tasks from your emails and helps you stay on top of deadlines without the manual overhead.

 ### Phased Approach